Dispersion relations for hadronic light-by-light scattering in triangle kinematics: Single-particle intermediate states

 as well as

-We note that these additional contributions to the six representative functions~\eqref{eq:PiHatFunctions} do not contain a single-particle intermediate state in the $q_3^2$-channel, but higher cuts in $q_3^2$ due to the singularity structure of the TFFs that depend on $q_3^2$.
-This needs to be considered when taking into account higher cuts in $q_3^2$, in order to avoid a double counting, in analogy to the pion-pole contribution.
+The axial-vector contribution to the remaining 13 functions follows from the crossing relations~\eqref{eq:CrossingRelationsPiHat}.
+This implementation of crossing symmetry is analogous to the pion pole or scalar resonances, but in the case of axial-vector resonances most of the scalar functions receive contributions from multiple channels.
+We also note that due to the symmetries of the axial-vector TFFs~\cite{Hoferichter:2020lap}, the intrinsic crossing symmetries~\eqref{eq:InternalCrossingSymmetriesPiHat} are manifestly fulfilled.
+Similarly to the pion pole and scalar contribution, the added crossed-channel axial-vector contributions contain two-pion, vector-meson, and higher intermediate states in the $q_3^2$-channel, due to the singularity structure of the TFFs that depend on $q_3^2$.
+This needs to be considered when taking into account these cuts in $q_3^2$, in order to avoid a double counting, again in complete analogy to the pion-pole or scalar-meson contributions.

 With the modified basis of $\check\Pi_i$ functions discussed in Ref.~\cite{Colangelo:2021nkr}, axial-vector contributions can be taken into account in the dispersion relation in four-point kinematics without introducing spurious kinematic singularities.
 The results~\eqref{eq:AxialResonanceTriangleKinematicsQ32}, \eqref{eq:AxialResonanceTriangleKinematicsQ12}, and \eqref{eq:AxialResonanceTriangleKinematicsQ22} differ from the results in four-point kinematics~\cite{Danilkin:2021icn} only by non-pole pieces.
-As before, this difference is given by the entries in the ``$A$'' column of Tab.~\ref{tab:Reshuffling} that do not belong to the ``$A$'' row.
+As before, this difference is given by the entries in the ``$A$'' column of Tab.~\ref{tab:Reshuffling} that do not belong to the ``$A$'' row and are not light-gray diagrams.